JoBlo777/att/README.md

-# RSK777 repository for Risk projekt
+# att repository for Risk projekt